A report is a statement that someone is concerned for a child’s welfare. That someone is you.

 Attach to the report any documents that support the facts of the report.

-Mandated reporters should provide Central Registry with their name in order to document that they have met their legal mandate.
+Mandated reporters should provide Centralized Intake with their name in order to document that they have met their legal mandate.

 If the child is still under age 18, you should report any past unreported abuse or neglect that you learn about or suspect.

-After you submit your report, Central Registry will determine if the referral meets the criteria of the child protection law.
+After you submit your report, Centralized Intake will determine if the referral meets the criteria of the child protection law.

-If it does not, the reporter will be informed immediately.
-If it does, within 24 hours, Central Registry will forward the report to the county prosecutor and local law enforcement to formally open an investigation.
-24 hours after that, law enforcement can refer the case back to Central Registry or begin its own investigation.
+If it does not, the mandated reporter may be informed immediately, or will receive written notification of the decision.
+If it does, within 24 hours, Centralized Intake will forward the report to CPS to formally open an investigation.
+Within 24 hours after that, CPS may refer the matter to law enforcement to conduct a joint investigation or begin its own investigation.

 The CPS Investigator will likely interview the reporter and may need to interview other employees or children in contact with the victim.
 Law enforcement will interview the victim and any possible witnesses to the abuse or neglect.